-According to FORBES the Peer to Peer lending (P2P market) is growing rapidly and it is a great fixed income for investors.
+According to FORBES the Peer to Peer lending (P2P market) have been growing rapidly last couple of years and is a great passive income source for investors.
 P2P investments also have low volatility and a low correlation compared to the stock market.

 Interest rates are at all-time lows and the normal historically “safe” investments are not as good as it used to be.
 Investing in P2P loans is a no-brainer 2020.

 Below, I list the biggest peer to peer sites today for investors in EU.
 You will have a quick overview of the average return rate, invested amount, investors on the platforms and bonuses offered.

 Further down you get more information on the platforms, links to reviews and other important metrics.

 Last I list the most important questions on P2P lending, around how P2P lending work and give you some advice.

 *The bonuses listed are only if you register as a new investor through the links on this site.

 More information on the biggest P2P platforms today

 |Mintos launched 2015 and is now the world’s largest when it comes to P2P investments and Multi lending platforms.
 Here you can invest your money and get an average return of around 12%.
 They also offer a great buyback guarantee.
 Just create an account at Mintos to see the loans you can invest in.
 Minimum investment is only € 10 per loan.|